crnbrdrck/ked/README.md

 3. Build the binary: `make`
 4. (Optionally) Install the binary to your path: `sudo make install`

+To remove, simply do `sudo make clean` which will clean up any directories and files made by the install process

 ## Usage

 TODO: Write usage instructions here